We’re SO done with ROAS.

 Are you driving profitable growth?

-In this definitive guide, we'll dive deep into why MER is the metric you need to be tracking, how to measure and optimize it, and how to use it to win the war of attention in your market.
+In this definitive guide to MER, we'll dive deep into why MER is the metric you need to be tracking, how to measure and optimize it, and how to use it to win the war of attention in your market.

 As Tier 11 VP of Traffic Strategy, John Moran bluntly puts it: